blue building with flowers in downtown london

 Day Three: Warner Brothers Studio

 On our third day, we would’ve gone to the Warner Brothers Studio, but we happened to be in London during the Queen’s funeral.
 So on our third day, everything was shut down for a good portion of the day.
 If you’re a Harry Potter fan, I would definitely recommend adding this to your trip, as everyone speaks very highly of the Warner Brothers Studio tours.
-You could also use this day to take another day trip outside of London, see a broadway show, walk through Hyde Park, or take a river cruise.

 flowers for queen Elizabeth laid down by tree